serbannacu/gxna/README.md

-Two public databases, NIH [Gene](https://www.ncbi.nlm.nih.gov/gene) and [KEGG](https://www.genome.jp/kegg), were used to generate interaction graphs for human and mouse genes, included with the software.
+Two public databases, NIH [Gene](https://www.ncbi.nlm.nih.gov/gene) and [KEGG](https://www.genome.jp/kegg), were used to generate interaction graphs for the human and mouse genomes;
+both are included with the software.
 Users can also create their own graphs.

 ## Subgraph Search